ArthArenas/ClassManager/README.md

 The DBMS will probably be [PostgreSQL](www.postgresql.org) since it's the one that I know that has an add-on for Python in Heroku.

 ## Project Management
 The methodology that I'll be using for the development of this project is Scrum.
-Sprints and User Stories will be found [here](https://artharenas.visualstudio.com/ClassManager) as soon as the choice of technologies is clear (by October 1st).
+Sprints and User Stories will be found [here](https://artharenas.visualstudio.com/ClassManager) as soon as the choice of technologies is clear (by December 23rd).